abcamiletto/flex/README.md

 Fourth Round

 - [ ] SAE with not every joint elastic
-- [ ] Check damping+friction implementation in urdf2casadi
+- [x] Check damping+friction implementation in urdf2casadi (FIXED, pull and reinstall plz)
 - [ ] ROS utilization guide
 - [ ] Add a parameter to choose whether you want to implement motor dynamics or not